-The Internet is a virtually unlimited, but often overwhelming source of information about assistive technology (AT).
-AzTAP’s AT Resource Pages* are designed to be a starting point in your search for AT and accessibility information on a national level.
+Thd Internet is a virtually limitless, yet often overwhelming source of information about assistive technology (AT).
+AzTAP’s National Resource Page is a starting point in your search for AT and accessibility information.
 For many of the resources cited, the link provided goes directly to the organization’s AT-related webpage.

-If our topic oriented list does not lead you to the information you are looking for, please call or email us for individualized assistance: 602-728-9534, askAzTAP@nau.edu.
+If you are unable to find what you are looking for, please feel free to call or email us: 602-728-9534, or email: askAzTAP@nau.edu.

-National Center for Accessible Media – NCAM is dedicated to the issues of media and information technology for people with disabilities in their homes, schools, workplaces, and communities.
-The website has links to information on Media Access Generator (MAGpie) for creating captions and audio descriptions for rich media and MOPix, which makes movie theaters accessible for people with disabilities.
-Learn more about NCAM.
+National Center for Accessible Media– NCAM is dedicated to the issues of media and information technology for people with disabilities in their homes, schools, workplaces, and communities.
+The website has links to information on Media Access Generator (MAGpie) for creating captions and audio descriptions for rich media and MOPix, which makes movie theaters accessible for people with disabilities

-Web Accessibility Initiative, World Wide Web Consortium –The Web Accessibility Initiative works with organizations around the world to develop strategies, guidelines, and resources to help make the Web accessible to people with disabilities.
+Web Accessibility Initiative– The Web Accessibility Initiative works with organizations around the world to develop strategies, guidelines, and resources to help make the Web accessible to people with disabilities.
 The site provides resources on the essential components of web accessibility, guideline and techniques, managing accessibility and evaluating accessibility.
-Learn more about Web Accessibility Initiative.

-WebAIM – is an initiative of the Center for Persons with Disabilities at Utah State University and offers complete web accessibility services.
-Learn more about WebAim.
+WebAIM– is an initiative of the Center for Persons with Disabilities at Utah State University and offers complete web accessibility services.

-Sports Abilities is a resource for people with disabilities to find recreational, advocacy, support, and sporting activities in the nation.
+Sports Abilities– is a resource for people with disabilities to find recreational, advocacy, support, and sporting activities in the nation.
 We have calendars for every state and 27 different activities ranging from Team Sports to Social Gatherings.
 We believe that having one online location for people to visit to see all that is happening will help increase program participation, promote awareness, and help improve people’s lives.
-Learn more about Sports Abilities.

-VA Adapted Sports Program – The mission of the VA National Veterans Sports Programs & Special Events Office is to motivate, encourage and sustain participation and competition in adaptive sports among disabled Veterans and members of the Armed Forces through partnerships with VA clinical personnel as well as national and community-based adaptive sports programs.
-Learn more about VA Adapted Sports Program.
+VA Adapted Sports Program– The mission of the VA National Veterans Sports Programs & Special Events Office is to motivate, encourage and sustain participation and competition in adaptive sports among disabled Veterans and members of the Armed Forces through partnerships with VA clinical personnel as well as national and community-based adaptive sports programs.

-AARP (Formerly Association for Advancement of Retired Persons) – AARP offers information on technology and aging.
-Learn more about AARP
+AARP– AARP offers information on technology and aging.

-Administration for Community Living – ACL brings together the efforts and achievements of the Administration on Aging, the Administration on Intellectual and Developmental Disabilities, and the HHS Office on Disability to serve as the Federal agency responsible for increasing access to community supports, while focusing attention and resources on the unique needs of older Americans and people with disabilities across the lifespan.
-Learn more about ACL.
+Administration of Community Living– ACL brings together the efforts and achievements of the Administration on Aging, the Administration on Intellectual and Developmental Disabilities, and the HHS Office on Disability to serve as the Federal agency responsible for increasing access to community supports, while focusing attention and resources on the unique needs of older Americans and people with disabilities across the lifespan.

-Medicare-Durable Medical Equipment Coverage (DME) – This site explains what equipment and supplies are covered under the Medicare Part B Program.
-Learn more about Medicare.
+Medicare: Durable Medical Equipment Coverage-Durable Medical Equipment Coverage (DME) – This site explains what equipment and supplies are covered under the Medicare Part B Program.

-RESNA Catalyst Project is a sponsored project of RESNA, the Rehabilitation Engineering and Assistive Technology Society of North America.
+RESNA Catalyst Project– is a sponsored project of RESNA, the Rehabilitation Engineering and Assistive Technology Society of North America.
 The Project is funded to provide assistance to the AT Act Grantees to assist them in increasing awareness, access, acquisition and advocacy to assistive technology (AT) devices and services for consumers with disabilities of all ages.
 The project works with the 56 statewide AT programs, the 57 Protection and Advocacy for AT programs, and the 36 Alternative Financing Programs.
-Learn more about RESNA Catalyst.

-Association of Assistive Technology Act Programs (ATAP) – The mission of ATAP is to set the national direction and advocate for AT Act programs and to promote and support quality performance of the AT Act programs.
-Learn more about ATAP.
+Association of Assistive Technology ACT Programs) – The mission of ATAP is to set the national direction and advocate for AT Act programs and to promote and support quality performance of the AT Act programs.

-National Disability Rights Network – NDRN believes people with disabilities should have equal access to assistive technology and emerging technologies so that they may fully participate in all aspects of daily life.
+National Disability Rights Network– NDRN believes people with disabilities should have equal access to assistive technology and emerging technologies so that they may fully participate in all aspects of daily life.
 To achieve these goals, the Network’s efforts at the state and local level include individual casework and community training programs and at the national level NDRN advocates for public policies that support access to assistive technology.
-Learn more about NDRN.

-Neighborhood Legal Services/National Assistive Technology Project – NLS operates both a Statewide and National Assistive Technology Advocacy Project to assist persons with disabilities and the advocates and agencies that serve them.
-Learn more about NLS.
+Neighborhood Legal Services: National Assistive Technology Project– NLS operates both a Statewide and National Assistive Technology Advocacy Project to assist persons with disabilities and the advocates and agencies that serve them.

 AbleData – AbleData provides objective information on assistive technology and rehabilitation equipment available from domestic and international sources to consumers, organizations, professionals, and caregivers within the United States.
 We serve the nation’s disability, rehabilitation, and senior communities.
 Learn more about AbleData.